Amir Omar

-Amir Omar was the City Councilman for Place 7 in Richardson, Texas.
+Amir Omar (born 1972) is the mayor of Richardson, Texas.
 Omar is believed to be the first Muslim elected to political office in North Texas.
 Omar was elected to the Richardson City Council, Place 7 in May 2009, defeating incumbent Dennis Stewart by 51.54% to 48.46%.
+On May 3, 2025, Omar defeated incumbent Bob Dubey 54.4% to 41.6% in the mayoral race.

 In addition, American-Iranian groups believe that Omar is the first Iranian-American to be elected to a municipal office in Texas.

-Upbringing
+Early life and education

 Amir Omar is the son of a Palestinian father and Iranian mother – "this could only happen in America" he wryly noted during the campaign.
 Compounding the improbability, one parent was Sunni and the other Shi'ite.
 His mother was an upper-middle class Iranian, his father a Palestinian villager of modest means.
-They met in Arizona, where their families had sent them for college.

 Born in Milwaukee, Wisconsin, Omar was raised in South Texas in the Harlingen area.
 He attended Texas A&M University, and joined the Corps of Cadets.
-In addition, he operated a laundry business while in school, and graduated with a B.A. in 1996.
+In addition, he operated a laundry business while in school, and graduated with a B.S. in 1996.
+Omar received a B.S. in Industrial Distribution from Texas A&M University in 1996.